Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-How are Hamburger and Chicken McNuggets different?
+How are hamburgers and chicken McNuggets different?

-• Chicken McNuggets have less Saturated Fat.
+• Chicken McNuggets have less saturated fat.

 Fast foods, hamburger; double, regular, patty; plain and McDONALD'S, Chicken McNUGGETS are the varieties used in this article.